EandrewJones/tornado_template/README.md

 ## 🧐 About <a name = "about"></a>

-This is a reusable template repository for getting production-ready, asynchronous Tornado API servers up and running, fast.
+This is a reusable template repository for getting a production-ready, Tornado web server up and running, fast.

 ## 🔖 Project structure